tlorien/Facebook-Marketplace-Overlay-Remover/README.md

 # Facebook Marketplace Overlay Remover

-This userscript is designed to allow access to Facebook Marketplace listings **without a Facebook account**.
+This userscript allows access to Facebook Marketplace listings **without a Facebook account**!
 It does this by taking a heuristic approach to removing overlays and elements that block interaction with the page.

 This approach should dynamically identify and eliminate intrusive elements without requiring updates whenever Facebook makes changes to its site.

 ## Installation
-This userscript is hosted on [Greasy Fork](https://greasyfork.org/en/scripts/530181-facebook-marketplace-overlay-remover) and other popular userscript repositories.
+This userscript is hosted on [Greasy Fork](https://greasyfork.org/en/scripts/530191-facebook-marketplace-overlay-remover) and other popular userscript repositories.
 To install:

 1. Install a userscript manager in your browser ([Violentmonkey](https://violentmonkey.github.io/get-it/) is recommended).
-2. Visit [Greasy Fork - Facebook Marketplace Overlay Remover](https://greasyfork.org/en/scripts/530181-facebook-marketplace-overlay-remover) to find the latest version of the script.
+2. Visit [Greasy Fork - Facebook Marketplace Overlay Remover](https://greasyfork.org/en/scripts/530191-facebook-marketplace-overlay-remover) to find the latest version of the script.
 3. Click on the "Install" button on the Greasy Fork page.

 Once installed, the script will automatically run whenever you visit Facebook Marketplace.
 It operates in the background, removing any overlays that fit the heuristic criteria without any interaction needed from the user.